risk-first/website/menagerie/Software-Dependency-Risk.md

 ![Software Libraries Risk Tradeoff](images/kite9/software-dependency-library.png)

 By choosing a particular software library, we are making a move on the [Risk Landscape] in the hope of moving to place with more favourable risks.
 As the above diagram shows, typically, we want to reduce [Feature Risk] and [Schedule Risk].
+In return we expect to pick up:
+- [Communication Risk]: because we now have to learn how to communicate with this new dependency.
+- [Boundary Risk] - because now are limited to using the functionality provided by this dependency.
+We have chosen it over alternatives and changing to something else would be more work and therefore costly.

-But, it's quite possible that we could wind up in a worse state, by using a library that's out-of-date, riddled with bugs or badly supported.
-It's _really easy_ to make bad decisions about which tools to use.
+But, it's quite possible that we could wind up in a worse state, by using a library that's out-of-date, riddled with bugs or badly supported.  i.e. Full of new, hidden [Feature Risk].

+It's _really easy_ to make bad decisions about which tools to use because the tools don't (generally) advertise their deficiencies.
+After all, they don't generally know how _you_ will want to use them.

 Currently, choosing software dependencies looks like a "bounded rationality"-type process: